csev/dj4e/assn/dj_install.md

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment

-You can use a virtual environment or if you have a suitable version of Python 3.x on your computer and can use `pip` to install a suitable version of Django for your whole computer, there is no need to put things in a virtual environment.
+You can use a virtual environment or if you have a suitable version of Python 3.x on your computer and can use `pip3` to install a suitable version of Django for your whole computer, there is no need to put things in a virtual environment.

+Also you should install git on your computer using any of the good tutorials out there.

-However you get Python 3 and Django installed, you know you are good when these commands show reasonable versions for these commands:
+You know Python and Django are correctly installed when these commands show reasonable version numbers:

 Linux/Mac: